kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-015.md

 Yes.

 I was angry.
 I was confused.
 I cried.
 I reasoned.
 I searched.
 I prayed.
-I

 But I left feeling freed.
 I had hope.

 You don't have hope.

 I do.

 What do you suppose is going to happen next?

 I don't know.

 Who do you think is going to have sex with next?
-I don't know.

-I think you.

-But not necessarily.

-But I thought about you.

-Do you?

-I dreamed about you.

-You did too.

-Maybe I did.

-I don't think it happened.

-It could have happened the other way around.

 I don't know.